sprintly/sprintly-ui/README.md

 ```

 To generate a UMD bundle containing unminified and minified versions, run ```npm package-distro```.
+For unminified only, run the gulp ```build``` task.

 ## Development

 To run a dev server and Browserfy watch tasks, run ```npm run dev```.
+This currently requires including
+new React components in the example/index.html file for browser viewing/debugging.

 Note: While there are a handful of npm convenience scripts available for your use,
 you'll find more incremental tasks in the gulpfile.

 ## Testing

 Run tests in the console and open in browser via ```npm test```.
 (Note: localhost:8080/test/ will open automatically when you run tests.
 To run in cli-only environment, run ```npm run test-cli```).

 To see Istanbul coverage information, run tests with ```npm test``` to build tests and start the server,
-and then in a new tab run ```npm run coverage``` to generate coverage data.
+and then in a new tab run ```npm run coverage```.
 To view coverage info in the browser, go to localhost:8080/test/coverage/lcov.
-If you are unfamiliar, note that lcov reports allow you to drill down through code files to view per-file coverage data as well as line-by-line coverage.
+If you are unfamiliar with lcov html reports, note that these allow you to drill down through code files to view per-file coverage data as well as line-by-line coverage.

 ## Examples